Encouraging Innovation & Risk-Taking? Start With Saying Yes to Creativity

 Encouraging innovation and risk-taking requires more than simply avoiding these 9 innovation-sabotaging behaviors.
 But if your organization has tried to cultivate a culture of innovation and failed, consider whether these unintentional behaviors may be part of the problem.
 Are you or others at your organization guilty of subconsciously sabotaging innovation?

-To learn more encouraging innovation, explore Find Your Future Fluency, a new CCL thought leadership series helping you lead into the future.
-Or download the white paper, Becoming a Leader Who Fosters Innovation.
+To learn more about encouraging innovation, download the white paper, Becoming a Leader Who Fosters Innovation.